andiigonzalez/Power_Outage_Analysis/index.md

 -------

 ### Relevant Column Descriptions
-The original dataset contained 1534 observations (maintained) and 55 variables (columns).
+The original dataset contained 1534 observations and 55 variables (columns).
 For our analysis we will be using a modified version of the dataframe composed of 1534 columns and 18 variables.
 Below is a table with the variables we maintained and a description of what they describe.